Jailhouse Rock (film): Critical response

 Look favored the film, describing how one audience "registered, loud and often, its approval of what may accurately be described as the star's first big dramatic singing role."

+More recent critics have tended to praise the film for its vivid portrayal of an iconic moment in music history.
+Indeed, the portion of the movie after the Presley character is released from prison contains many incidents that parallel aspects of Presley's own career, making Jailhouse Rock the closest to an autobiographical role of any found in Presley's films.
+Leonard Maltin wrote that "Presley's best film captures the legend in all his nostril-flaring pre-Army glory."
 Author Thomas Doherty wrote in his 2002 book Teenagers and Teenpics: The Juvenalization of American Movies in the 1950s: "In Jailhouse Rock, the treatment of rock 'n' roll music, both as narrative content and as cinematic performance is knowing and respectful ...
 The elaborate choreography for the title tune, the long takes and uninterrupted screen time given to the other numbers, and the musical pacing—the rock 'n' roll builds in quality and intensity—all show an indigenous appreciation of Presley's rock 'n' Roll."
 Critic Hal Erickson of AllRovi wrote that the film "is a perfect balance of song and story from beginning to end."
 Mark Deming, also of AllRovi, wrote that Jailhouse Rock was "one of [Presley's] few vehicles which really caught his raw, sexy energy and sneering charisma on film."